radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ![Example Virtual View Using Links to Aggregate Objects from Different Data Sources](Media/model-vs-runtime-example.jpg)

-This example described virtual views comprised of content objects and links.
+This example described linking to existing identity views comprised of content objects and links.
 For more information, please see [Model-driven Views](model-driven-views.md).

 **Build a Hierarchical View Leveraging Existing Relationships across Schemas**